 As the majority of the Benevolent Fund's investments are in listed securities, their market value (which is the figure used in the balance sheet) varies according to stock market conditions.
-At 31 December 2019 the market value of the investments including listed investments and cash deposits stood at £2,639,092, £267,662 above their historical cost.
-In light of the Covid-19 pandemic the Trustee-Directors requested a valuation of the investment portfolio.
-As of 20 March 2020, the value stood at £1,276,048, representing a loss of 48.4% of its 2019 year-end value.
-The most recent valuation as at 1st May 2020 was £1,285,838, a marginal improvement, which may suggest the low point has been passed.
-In addition, the Trustee-Directors have received confirmation from the portfolio fund manager that the Fund's Investment Policy and current investments remain appropriate.
+At 31 December 2020 the market value of the investments stood at £1,643,781, made up of listed investments of £1,629,127 and cash deposits of £14,654. £716,588 below their historical cost of £2,360,369.
+Because of the ongoing uncertainty caused by the Covid-19 pandemic the Trustee-Directors requested a current valuation of the investment portfolio.
+On 17th March 2021 the value of the portfolio stood at £2,001,390.
+This represents a gain of 31% from its lowest value of £1,167,556 in 2020.
+The Trustee-Directors have received confirmation from the portfolio fund manager that the Fund's Investment Policy and current investments remain appropriate.
 The expert advice is that there is no reason why the worst-hit sectors will not recover post Covid-19, although it remains unclear how long this may take.
 The Trustee-Directors remain confident that the Fund's Investment Policy remains appropriate to fulfil its objective of long-term growth.
-The effect of Covid-19 on the value of the investments is treated as a non-adjustment subsequent event and consequently these financial statements do not reflect the reduction in value post year end.

-The investments chosen by the investment managers are roughly split 50/50 between the travel/leisure sectors and the banking and financial services sectors.
-Due to Covid-19 the share values of the investments in the travel and leisure sectors have decreased significantly.
-However, because the shares in the other sectors have been less affected, there is still enough liquidity within the portfolio to fund additional demands on resources should they be required in the next 12 months.
-At the end of March 2020 there was £78, 303 in cash within the portfolio.
+The investments chosen by the investment managers include 33% in the banking and financial services sectors, with the remainder split between travel/leisure and other sectors.
+Due to Covid-19 the share values of the investments across all sectors have decreased significantly.
+However, based on the most recent valuation of £2,001,390 in March 2021 there is still enough liquidity within the portfolio to fund additional demands on resources should they be required in the next 12 months.
+At the end of December 2020 there was £14,654 in cash within the portfolio.